 Do you know how much it is actually costing you to run your own website?
 Undoubtedly you want to find the cheapest way to make a website.
 We hope this article can show you how to make one cheaply, how to to run a site at the lowest possible cost, and how to save money on websites as you progress in your journey.

-The chances are that it is a lot more expensive than what you actually think.
+The chances are that running a website is a lot more expensive than you think.

 For example, the average blog costs the owner around $300 to run.
 And that is just for a very basic blog – if you are trying to monetize your blog or move it away from an amateur look, you will find that the costs start to creep up.

-Even if you make money from your blog, you might not be making enough to cover all of your expenses.
+Even if you make money from your website, you might not be making enough to cover all of your expenses.